MrymZakani/DigitalMusicology/README.md

 ## Research Question
 The larger context of the project is Music Psychology.
 What the project aims to bring evidence about, is whether the performance in driving is affected by the presence of familiar music.
 A possible outcome would be that as participants hear music with familiar lyrics, they get more distracted, and therefore have a longer reaction time to avoid hazards (as some studies had already shown).
 Nonetheless, our project would analyze if that implication keeps on being valid while exploring diverse cultures.
-## Concepts and Data
-What is the concrete focus of your project?
-Which musically relevant concepts do you use or study?
-How can they be operationalized?
-Which datasets can help you answer your research question?
-Do they already exist or do you need to create them?

 ## Literature
 In the Oxford Handbook of Music Psychology, there is a special section dedicated to the decision of listening to music while driving a car.
 As state of the art, among​ others, are presented:
 * Brodsky, W. and Slor, Z. (2013).
 Background music as a risk factor for distraction among